mulias/possum_parser_language/docs/language.md

 bar({"bar": true})
 ```

-* A pattern to destructure on, which appears on the left side of a `<-`
+* A pattern to destructure on, which appears on the right side of a `->`
 ```
-[1, 2, ...Rest] <- array(int)
+array(int) -> [1, 2, ...Rest]
 ```

 In the first two cases we construct a value which is then returned by a parser.
-In the third case we pattern match the result of the right-side parser against
-the left-side value, which is explored in more detail in the section
+In the third case we pattern match the result of the right-side parser against the left-side value, which is explored in more detail in the section "Destructuring Values".
-"Destructuring Values".

-Constructed values can be any valid JSON data, including arrays, objects, true,
-false, and null.
-Additionally values can be interpolated into strings, numbers
-can be added and subtracted, and values of the same type can be merged (see
-"Merging Values").
-Finally, values can reference local variables (from
-destructuring), and call value functions.
+Constructed values can be any valid JSON data, including arrays, objects, `true`, `false`, and `null`.
+Additionally values can be interpolated into strings, numbers can be added and subtracted, and values of the same type can be merged (see "Merging Values").
+Finally, values can reference local variables (from destructuring), and call value functions.

-Type mismatches when constructing values is always a runtime error.
-For example
-`[1, 2, 3] + {"a": true}` would produce a runtime error that array and object
-values can't be merged.

 | Constructed Value          | Description                            |
 | -------------------------- | -------------------------------------- |